-Let's imagine this situation: you come in Hvar town in May, and it's sunny day.
-You sit down in pizzeria, and you are the only guest there.
+Let's imagine this situation: you come to Hvar town in May, and it's a sunny day.
+You sit down in a pizzeria, and you are the only guest there.
 And all other pizzerias are closed.
 And there are no people walking on Riva.

 In normal circumstances, you would say this situation is impossible.
 But that's exactly how does Hvar town look like on May 22, 2020, at the time of writing this text.
 It's unbelievable how did coronavirus change our lifestyle.

 While walking through the old town and Riva, which were almost completely empty, I could feel that town wanted to say it was tired.
 Metaphorically speaking, the town wants to take a break.
 It needs a rest from all that hype, all those parties, and glamour which has been built over the past ten years.

 I believe this year is a great chance for those who want to experience small places like Hvar town in a more intimate atmosphere to really do so.
 Those who are looking for parties and hype probably will not have much luck; they will have to wait for the next year.

 Let's see what's interesting to see in Hvar in 2020.

 The centre of Hvar's life is St. Stephen's square, located only 100 meters away from the main bus station in Hvar town.
 Normally, there are hundreds of people walking up and down this beautiful place.
 In 2020. the square is empty, waiting for those who like sightseeing to sit down, appreciate its masterpiece of art, and enjoy it to the fullest.